 During the 1848 Revolutions, these colors were used by Ukrainian activists in the Austro-Hungarian Empire.
 The blue and yellow flag briefly served as a national symbol during Ukraine's short-lived independence in 1917-1920, before being suppressed during the Soviet era.
 Its resurgence and official adoption in 1992 marked a return to Ukraine's historical roots and a symbol of its renewed independence.

-Symbolism and Design of the Ukrainian Flag
+Symbolism and design of the Ukrainian flag

 The Ukrainian flag's design is imbued with deep symbolism.
 The upper blue stripe represents the vast sky above Ukraine, symbolizing peace, tranquility, and the nation's aspirations.
 It also evokes the country's numerous rivers, including the mighty Dnieper.
 The lower yellow stripe symbolizes the golden wheat fields that blanket much of Ukraine's fertile land, representing the country's agricultural wealth and its historical role as the "breadbasket of Europe".